A complete yacht charter guide that has everything you need to know about your next sailing holidays in Puerto Rico. Let’s get started.

 Transfer time from the airport to base: 40 mins by car.

 For entry requirements on your yacht charter Puerto Rico, you will not need a passport if you are a US citizen - since Puerto Rico is a US territory, traveling there is just like any other state.
 All other nationalities need a visa to enter Puerto Rico.
+As a tourist, the standard 90-day non-immigrant visa is likely what you will need.
+Be sure to check with your charter broker for more detailed visa requirements.

 Alternatively, if you’d like - Yacht4Less can arrange your provisioning for you!
 Then you can arrive at the marina with a fully stocked boat.